Jonathan2251/lbd/_sources/gpu.rst.txt

   Components of a GPU: GPU has accelerated video decoding and encoding [#wiki-gpu]_

-The role of CPU and GPU for graphic animation as :numref:`graphic_cpu_gpu`.
+The roles of the CPU and GPU in graphic animation are illustrated in :numref:`graphic_cpu_gpu`.

 .. _graphic_cpu_gpu:
 .. figure:: ../Fig/gpu/graphic-cpu-gpu.png